bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/devops-security-considerations.md

 Last updated: **October 25, 2023**

 <!-- ### Nick, can you please write a small paragraph to explain what this page is about to your readers a paragraph will suffice, thanks -->
+Paranoid that hackers are going to steal or change your stuff?
+Me too, so this is what we're doing to help reduce their success rates.

+Below you'll find some details on our OpenShift service, compliance activites we have completed, as well as security controls we have in place on our OpenShift implementations.
+You'll aso find details on tools to help you secure the products you develop/host on OpenShift.

 ## On this page
 * [**DevOps security tools and capabilities**](#devops-security-tools-and-capabilities)